libretime/libretime/docs/features.md

 ---
 layout: page
 title: Features
-blurb:
+blurb: Just some of LibreTime's greatest hits
 ---

-Some of LibreTime's greatest hits:

 * *Web-based remote station management* - authorized personnel can add programme material, create playlists or smart blocks, and stream in live,